 Why?
 Because one of the qualities she knew she wanted in a client was that they would rave about the service she offered.

-Identifying her ideal clients was a big change for Marie because, like many wedding professionals, she started with basically anyone who would book her.
-She now looks back and reflects,
+Knowing how to identify her ideal clients was a big change for Marie.
+Like many wedding professionals, she started with basically anyone who would book her.
+She now looks back and reflects.

 “I remember when you first started talking about your ideal client, and a light bulb just went off!
 I couldn’t believe that I had just been throwing my net hoping to catch anything without realizing how ineffective that was.